 Kites falling out of the sky; snakes crossing; chickens and dogs darting across the street; mounds of black building sand at the side of the road that's all but invisible at night; deep pot-holes that weren't there the evening before; clouds of insects that will temporarily blind you at dusk if you're not using a visor; and sand and grit that gathers at the bottom of a hill after heavy rain.

 Dave, 45, another Ubud resident, is more direct.

 – "If you can't survive a near-miss with an ibu and not smile back when she smiles at you, you shouldn't be on a 'bike here.
-If you're uptight you're better off walking or getting on a bicycle.
-If you can't take being tailgated by a truck at 60 kmh, you shouldn't be on a 'bike.
+If you're uptight, you're better off walking or getting on a bicycle.
+Just hire a driver.
+If you can't take being tailgated by a truck at 60 kph, you shouldn't be on a 'bike.

-"I saw a triple-fatality involving two 14 or 15-year-old boys and a man in his 40s.
+"I saw a triple-fatality involving two 14 or 15-year-old boys and a man in his forties.
 I arrived on the scene very soon after it happened.
 It was like the strangest theatre.
-There was a crowd of 30 or so people who had come out from nearby shops.
-The whole scene was completely silent for about 12 minutes.
+There was a crowd of 30 or so people who'd come out from nearby shops.
+The whole scene was completely still.
 Nobody moved.
-In the middle of the road one of the boys groaned twice and the other didn't move at all.
+Everybody stared.
+In the middle of the road one of the boys groaned twice and went silent, and the other didn't move at all.

 "The two motorbikes were vaporised nearby.
 The older man was lying with his face in the gutter bleeding out through his mouth.
 I offered my handphone to several people to call for an ambulance because I didn't have a number.
 Nobody would touch it.
 I finally convinced a shop owner to call for help, and she disappeared into her shop.

 "I went back to the man who was bleeding out.
 The blood just kept pulsing out of his mouth.
 A few minutes later, after he had passed away, everybody bounced into life.
 The three bodies were rushed into a shop, the larger bits of the 'bikes were carried onto the pavement, the smaller bits of plastic kicked into the gutter and road-dust sprinkled over the blood.
-The man's forehead flapped off when they picked him up.
+The man's forehead flapped off as they picked him up.

 "The next day I went past the same spot.
-There were just two white Xs painted on the ground, one for the two boys and one for the forty-year-old man.
+There were just two white Xs painted on the ground, one for the two boys and one for the forty-plus man.
 I kept seeing the man's face in my mirrors for a few months after that.
 I couldn't shake him off."

 If you're intent on 'biking around Bali, good luck.

 Give your rental a tune-up at the local garage and get the brakes and accelerator fixed.
-Buy the best Standar Nasional Indonesia (SNI) helmet you can afford and do up the strap.
-Forget lifelong brain damage: a secondary skin infection from road-gash in this ultra-humid climate is guaranteed to put your holiday plans on hold.
+Buy the best Standar Nasional Indonesia (SNI) helmet you can afford and do the strap up tightly.
+Forget life-term brain damage – a secondary skin infection from road-gash in this ultra-humid climate is guaranteed to put your holiday plans on hold.

-And if you're riding pillion, use a slow-flapping gesture with your arm – known locally as the magic hand-signal – to convince others that you really do want to make that turn.
+And if you're riding pillion, use a slow-flapping gesture with your arm – known as 'the magic hand-signal' – to convince others that you really do intend to make that turn.